CredentialEngine/pathways/Overview.md

 **1. Count Rule:**

 Choose a specific number of PathwayComponents ≦ the number of PathwayComponent choices in an array.
-A slightly more complex rule might require choosing a minimum and maximum number of PathwayComponents---e.g., with a CourseComponent, a minimum and maximum number of PathwayComponents or PathwayComponents totaling a specific number of credit hours.
+A slightly more complex rule might require choosing a minimum and maximum number of PathwayComponents---e.g., with a CourseComponent, a minimum and maximum number of PathwayComponents or a number of PathwayComponents totaling a specific number of credit hours.

 **2. Boolean Rule:**
 ```